Top tips for managing eczema

 When and where should I use cortisone creams and ointments?

-Apply cortisone (as prescribed) to the skin as soon as you see any areas of eczema (red, inflamed, rough areas), and apply it to all the eczema affected areas, not just the worst bits.
+Apply cortisone (as prescribed) to the skin as soon as you see any areas of eczema (red, inflamed, rough areas), and apply it to all the areas with eczema, not just the worst bits.
 It should also be used on broken skin.

 How much do I use?